wintkhantlin/microservice-url-shortener/README.md

 ## What is this?

-It is a system that takes long URLs and turns them into short, shareable links (like `http://localhost:4455/r/xyz`).
+It is a system that takes long URLs and turns them into short, shareable links.
 But it does more than just shorten links:
 *   **Fast:** We use Redis caching to make sure redirects happen instantly.
 *   **Smart:** It tracks who clicks your links (browser, country, OS) without slowing down the user.
 *   **Scalable:** Built with microservices, so you can scale the parts that need it most.